bandundu/papers-releases/README.md

 - Get updates in the app, with optional automatic downloads that install when you quit.

 Requires an existing Paperless-ngx server and account.

-Using 0.1.1 or earlier?
-[Install the latest version once](https://github.com/bandundu/papers-releases/releases/latest) to enable future in-app updates.